-The origin of the "wall of separation" concept came from Thomas Jefferson who used the phrase to reflect his understanding of the First Amendment's religious clauses during the struggle for religious liberty in Virginia, where taxes were levied to support the Anglican Church.
-The phrase and meaning was first used by the Supreme Court by Justice Hugo Black, writing the majority opinion in Everson v.
-Board of Education, explaining that "[t]he First Amendment has erected a wall between church and state.
-That wall must be kept high and impregnable."
-Since then the Court has had to decide cases on how much separation was meant under the First Amendment's establishment clause, and whether the government can assist churches in any way.
-(Photo of spires of the Sweetest Heart of Mary Roman Catholic Church in in Detroit, AP Photo by Carlos Osorio, used with permission from The Associated Press.)
+The origin of the "wall of separation" concept came from Thomas Jefferson who used the phrase to reflect his understanding of the First Amendment's religious clauses during the struggle for religious liberty in Virginia.
+The phrase and meaning were used by the Supreme Court in Everson v.
+Board of Education, explaining that "[t]he First Amendment has erected a wall between church and state."
+This photo shows the Sweetest Heart of Mary Roman Catholic Church in Detroit.
+(AP Photo/Carlos Osorio, used with permission from the Associated Press)

 Jefferson explained his understanding of the First Amendment’s religion clauses as reflecting the view of “the whole American people which declared that their legislature should ‘make no law respecting an establishment of religion, or prohibiting the free exercise thereof,’ thus building a wall between church and State.”

 The Supreme Court first quoted Jefferson’s reference in Reynolds v.
 United States (1879), a case in which the Court rejected the claim that the First Amendment’s protection of religious liberty exempted members of the Church of Jesus Christ of Latter-day Saints from the prohibition of polygamy due to their religious belief (at that time, but no longer) in the duty of polygamy.

 Court used 'wall of separation' metaphor to announce strict separation of church, state